All Quick Reads

 Quick tips for correct interpretation

-If you want to better understand your balance sheet, pay attention to the following points:
+If you want to better understand your balance sheet, pay attention to the following:

 • Which assets are available in the short term?